-It finally snow yesterday here in Utah after a month of no snow.
+It finally snowed yesterday here in Utah, after a month of no snow.
 It seems so weird to be without snow for such a long period in the winter, but the new snow put me in the mood for soup.
-Today I have a lasagna soup for you.
+Today, I have a savory slow cooker lasagna soup for you.
 I have shared a lasagna soup before but this one is a slow cooker version.

 This one also uses Italian sausage so it has some more spice to it.
 The great thing is, you don’t have to brown this sausage ahead of time.
-You use sausage link and cut into pieces.
+You use sausage links and cut into pieces.
 Then you add it to the soup raw.
-In the end you have these nice meatball-like pieces of sausage throughout the soup.
+In the end, you have these nice meatball-like pieces of sausage throughout the soup.

 The slow cooking process along with the sausage give this soup a really rich and deep flavor.
 To finish it off, you place it in oven safe bowls.
 Then add a spoonful of ricotta along with some mozzarella and broil the bowls until the cheese is nice and melty.
 If you don’t have oven safe bowls you can skip the broiler.
 The cheese will still melt from the heat of the soup.